ibmalo95/Neighborhood-Map/README.md

   2. Use of a different API that has more information on hiking

 Bugs:
-  1. A previously open info-window stays on the screen even after the filter is applied.
+  1. A previously open info-window stays on the screen after the filter is applied.
+  2. Can't immediately reopen a window after you close it.
+  3. Two info windows display other markers info windows.